gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 If you need to create something even more custom, then its best to construct the chatbot UI using the low-level `gr.Blocks()` API.
 We have [a dedicated guide for that here](/guides/creating-a-custom-chatbot-with-blocks).

-## Using Gradio Components inside the Chatbot
+## Displaying Files or Components in the Chatbot

 The `Chatbot` component supports using many of the core Gradio components (such as `gr.Image`, `gr.Plot`, `gr.Audio`, and `gr.HTML`) inside of the chatbot.
 Simply return one of these components from your function to use it with `gr.ChatInterface`.
 Here's an example: